julianschuler/keyboards/ergomin/README.md

 **Important: Only solder the SMD components to the top of each PCB!
 Otherwise the keyboard will neither work nor fit into the case!**

 ### Testing the connections
 Now its time for the first tests.
-Connect the halves with the TRRS cable and connect the ergomin to your computer.
+Connect the halves with the TRRS cable and connect the Ergomin to your computer.
 Reset it using the onboard button on the left half and flash the firmware using
 ```
 qmk flash -kb ergomin -km default
 ```
-The ergomin should be recognized by your OS as a USB keyboard, now you can try to input characters by taking a jumper wire and carefully shorting the pads next to the diodes which are closest to each other.
+The Ergomin should be recognized by your OS as a USB keyboard, now you can try to input characters by taking a jumper wire and carefully shorting the pads next to the diodes which are closest to each other.

 ### Final assembly
 Disconnect the keyboard from your computer and remove the TRRS cable.